xacgbeta/onlinefix2/README.md

 # Steam Online Patch
 - Enable player to play online for steam games.
+## Disclaimer
+- This program is intended for educational and informational use only.
+The author does not endorse, support, or promote software piracy or any illegal activities.
+Any references to third-party software are provided strictly for legal analysis and discussion.
+Users are fully responsible for ensuring their actions comply with all applicable laws.
+The author holds no responsibility for misuse of this information.

 # MAKE SURE YOU FINISHED DOWNLOAD THE GAME BEFORE START PATCHING!
 ## How to use: